bouwe77/holodeck-remix/slides/Testing/slides.md

+Let's talk about testing

+---

+I like testing

+---

+How we test (frontend)

+- Unit, integration, E2E

+- Pyramid vs Diamond

+---

+Problem/challenges with our (frontend) tests

+- Mocking

+- No E2E

+- UI/UX, graphics

+- Devices, browsers

+---

+Which is why we test manually as well

+---

 Problem: Manual tests are done by humans

 ---

 Humans can be busy, forgetting, tired, inexperienced, unaware, lazy, careless, too familiar, assuming, etc , etc.

+---

+Consequence

+- Coverage

+- Inconsistency

 ---